emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    record.

 #.
 Clone the Ravenbrook MPS GitHub repository and name the remote
    "github".
-This will give you access to Travis CI to build and test the merge.
+This will give you access to CI to build and test the merge.
 (If you're an MPS developer you can use your existing repo.)  ::

      git clone -o github git@github.com:Ravenbrook/mps.git